deathscreton/chip8/README.md

  qwer
  asdf'

 F1 soft restarts the game, allowing you to restart the game from the beginning.
 F2 hard resets the program, allowing you to choose a new ROM.
 ESC is used to quit during play.
+Pressing "Space" will pause emulation.

 You can ignore the VS19 solution files if you use a different IDE.